 attend some or all sessions as long as that is a comfortable and useful approach for you.

-The first session is often the hardest one to attend as many women feel some mixture of shame, guilt,
+The first session is often the hardest one to attend as many women feel some mixture of shame, guilt, pressure

-Establishing a comfortable working relationship between the therapist and the client helps the process work better as well.
+comfortable working relationship between the therapist and the client helps the process work better as well.